 Certainly then, there is something to the adage.
-The application of this simple idea can help you to make significant advances on your road to financial independence.
-In this article, I introduce five of my favourite books, to date, on wealth creation/acquisition.
-Certainly there are hundreds of other books on the subject but these form the foundation of my financial education.
+The application of this simple idea can help us to make significant advances on our road to financial independence.
+In this article, I introduce five of my favourite books, to date, on wealth creation.
+Certainly there are hundreds of other books on the subject but these form the foundation of my financial education

 A classic, and one known to almost all students of Personal Development.
 Napoleon Hill was charged with finding the secrets to success by his mentor Andrew Carnegie.
 This book, synthesised from a fifty volume set, comprise the secrets he learnt from interviewing the richest and most successful people of his time.

 Wealth Building Book #2: Secrets of the Millionaire Mind: Mastering the Inner Game of Wealth Secrets of the Millionaire Mind – T. Harv Eker

 A twenty something year old T. Harv Eker moves back home to live in his parent’s basement for the third time after failing in numerous business ventures.
 It was at this point that a friend of his father offered him the advice that would start him on a path to finding some fundamental secrets to wealth.
 What did he find?
 Wealthy people have wealthy minds.
 He would then go on to make millions and formulate the seventeen wealth files that reprogram one’s mind for financial success.